nonkloq/mazeharvest/homegym/README.md

 # HomeGym - MazeHarvest

-MazeHarvest is a grid-based reinforcement learning environment designed to train autonomous navigation agents.
-The agent must navigate complex terrains, interact with dynamic obstacles, and reach target locations using heuristic information and partially observable sensory inputs.
+MazeHarvest is a grid-based reinforcement learning environment designed to train autonomous navigation agents in a partially observable environment.
+The agent must navigate complex terrains, interact with dynamic obstacles, and reach target locations using heuristic information and vector representation of objects in front of it to a certain distance.
 The environment simulates real-world navigation challenges, such as limited visibility, dynamic obstacles, and heuristic-based decision-making.

 ![Overview](./assets/mh3drend.png)